 Lucy Balsten, who is Duesterhaus' sister, said attendants at the parking garage finally noticed the car and called police.
 A security camera tape later showed Duesterhaus parking the car and walking away, she said.

-Since his disappearance, his family, friends and former students have wrestled with a situation they say just 'doesn't make sense.'
-They've held prayer services and candlelight vigils, all begging Duesterhaus for a call or text letting them know he's OK — or better yet, to come home.
+Since his disappearance, his family, friends and former students have wrestled with a situation They've held prayer services and all begging Duesterhaus for a call or text letting them know he's OK — or better yet, to come home.

 Duesterhaus' cell phone and credit cards have not been used since he disappeared.
 Duesterhaus did much of his community service work with homeless youth, family and friends say, and it's possible he is seeking refuge in one of those shelters or simply looking for some time alone.